mbensmida/sphinx-poc/docs/Calendar/Calendar_Interface.rst

    -  Shared Calendars: Calendars which others share with you.

-       **Note**

-       If the `Task Management
-       application <#PLFUserGuide.WorkingWithTasks>`__ is installed by
-       your administrator, you will see another Calendar group named "*Task Calendars*\ " below your *Group Calendars*.
+.. note:: If the :ref:`Task Management application <Manage-Task>` is installed by your administrator, you will see another Calendar group named "*Task Calendars*\ " below your *Group Calendars*.
 Each project from this application will have an individual calendar here but for view purpose only.
 Under the group, there will be also a *Tasks* calendar that displays all tasks assigned to you.

 .. |image0| image:: images/common/1.png
 .. |image1| image:: images/common/2.png